kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/machine.md

 * Deleting Nodes in the target cluster when the associated machine is deleted.
 * Cleanup of related objects.
 * Keeping the Machine's Status object up to date with the InfrastructureMachine's Status object.
+* Finding Kubernetes nodes matching the expected providerID in the workload cluster.

+After the machine controller sets the OwnerReferences on the associated objects, it waits for the bootstrap and infrastructure objects referenced by the machine to have the `Status.Ready` field set to `true`.
+When the infrastructure object is ready, the machine controller will attempt to read its `Spec.ProviderID` and copy it into `Machine.Spec.ProviderID`.

+The machine controller uses the kubeconfig for the new workload cluster to watch new nodes coming up.
+When a node appears with `Node.Spec.ProviderID` matching `Machine.Spec.ProviderID`, the machine controller transitions the associated machine into the `Provisioned` state.
+When the infrastructure ref is also
+`Ready`, the machine controller marks the machine as `Running`.

 ## Contracts